keyserfaty/workshop-js/README.md

 ### How to start this project?
 Install:

-`yarn global gulp && yarn global pushstate-server`
+`yarn global add gulp pushstate-server`

 `yarn install`